SrajalDixit/AmulGPT/README.md

 ```bash
 docker run -p 8000:8000 --env-file .env srajaldixit/amulgpt:latest
 ```

+## Features / Tech Stack

+- **Ollama 3.2 (1B parameters)** – Local language model powering responses.
+- **WSL (Windows Subsystem for Linux)** – Provides an easy Linux environment for running the project.
+- **Docker Containers** – Allows running the project in a single click with all dependencies preconfigured.
+- **Gradio** – Interactive web UI for chatting with AmulGPT.
+- **Pinecone** – Vector database for fast semantic search and RAG-based responses.

 ⚠️ Note : The model may hallucinate sometimes due to weak prompts or model limitations.

 If you ever get stuck, you can rely on the Commands_readme folder, which contains a detailed Markdown file (commands.md) listing all commands for environment setup, conda, Docker, and Ollama.